 - Shelton State recognizes and respects intellectual property ownership, including copyrights.
-Copyright infringement violates the reasonable expectations of the copyright owner to have exclusive control over the materials they create.
-Copyrights are property rights and are protected by federal statute.
-Copying or reproduction of materials without permission of the copyright owners or distribution or republication of those materials without permission is copyright infringement.
-This includes the making and dissemination of copies by or on electronic media, as well as the more familiar method of copy machine reproduction.
-In particular, the posting of materials on the Internet or the transmission of documents by electronic mail is an infringing use of materials when it is done without permission. - Shelton State expects its students to respect the rights of the College and of their instructors and other instructors or staff who use or permit the use of copyright protected materials for instruction.
-Textbooks and other commercial publications used as text or supplemental materials are copyright protected.
+Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
+These rights include the right to reproduce or distribute a copyrighted work.
+In the filesharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.
+Penalties for copyright infringement include civil and criminal penalties.
+In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than \$750 and not more than \$30,000 per work infringed.
+For "willful" infringement, a court may award up to \$150,000 per work infringed.
+A court can, in its discretion, also assess costs and attorneys' fees.
+(For details, see Title 17, United States Code, Sections 504, 505.)
+Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to \$250,000 per offense.
+For more information, please see the website of the U.S. Copyright Office at www.copyright.gov. - Shelton State expects its students to respect the rights of the College, their instructors, and other instructors or staff who use or permit the use of copyright protected materials for instruction.
+Textbooks and other commercial publications used as texts or supplemental materials are copyright protected.
 It is copyright infringement to make or disseminate copies of such materials in whole or part without permission.
-Most, if not all, other course materials such as course syllabi, course bibliographies or reading lists, lecture or other supplemental handouts, review notes or outlines, tests, and other instructional materials provided to students by their instructors are also copyright protected.
+Most, if not all, other course materials, such as course syllabi, course bibliographies or reading lists, lecture or other supplemental handouts, review notes or outlines, tests, and other instructional materials provided to students by their instructors are also copyright protected.
 The content of the materials does not belong to the student.
 The student enrolled in a course has only limited permission, a non-exclusive license, to use those materials, and that permission is limited to use strictly in conjunction with the student's participation in the course. - No instructional materials may be reproduced or disseminated by students except for the exclusive use of students enrolled in the course in which such materials have been provided.
 In particular, course materials may not be posted on the Internet without express written permission.
 Violations are subject to civil penalties or criminal prosecution under the federal Copyright Act of 1976, as amended.
 In addition, students who violate this rule regarding copyright infringements are subject to College disciplinary actions.
-It is a condition of a student's enrollment in courses at Shelton State that he or she respects the copyrights of others. - For more specific information, view the Shelton State Library Copyright Policy at https://www.sheltonstate.edu/libraries/copyright information for faculty students.aspx.
+It is a condition of a student's enrollment in courses at Shelton State that he or she respects the copyrights of others.